 Article 10

-a) The Chairman may call an extraordinary session of the Commission when its representatives are assembled for an International Hydrographic Conference.
+a) The Chair may call an extraordinary session of the Commission when its representatives are assembled for an Assembly of the International Hydrographic Organization.

-b) In the case of urgent matters which cannot be treated by correspondence and which cannot be postponed until the next Conference of the Commission, the Chairman, with the agreement of the Members and Associate Members, shall convene an Extraordinary Meeting, to be held in the country of the next Conference or the place considered most appropriate.
+b) In the case of urgent matters which cannot be treated by correspondence and which cannot be postponed until the next Conference of the Commission, the Chair, with the agreement of the Members and Associate Members, shall convene an Extraordinary Meeting, to be held in the country of the next Conference or the place considered most appropriate.

-c) The provisions of Article 6 are not applicable to the meetings defined in paragraphs a) and b) above, which shall be organized and presided over by the Chairman, who will remain in office after the meeting has concluded.
+c) The provisions of Article 6 are not applicable to the meetings defined in paragraphs a) and b) above, which shall be organized and presided over by the Chair, who will remain in office after the meeting has concluded.

 d) When these meetings do not include all Members and Associate Members, the decisions reached shall be reported by correspondence to those not present and to the next Conference.